A method for the numerical analysis of hybrid lumped-distributed superconducting quantum circuits: Introduction

 A different class of tools, e.g. SQcircuit \cite{SQcircuit} and CircuitQ \cite{CircuitQ}, perform the quantization in a mixed harmonic, flux or charge basis to improve flexibility and reduce the computational requirement for diagonalization.
 However, to our knowledge, such tools handle only lumped components.
-All superconducting circuits, however, contain parts, such as transmission-line based resonators, couplers and interconnections, that cannot be naturally described as lumped elements, unless one {\sl discretizes} them into a suitable number of inductor and capacitor sections.
+All superconducting quantum circuits, however, contain parts, such as transmission-line based resonators, couplers and interconnections, that cannot be naturally described as lumped elements, unless one discretizes them into a suitable number of inductor and capacitor sections.

+In this work we present a general analysis and quantization method that naturally incorporates both lumped and distributed components.
+The procedure is based on representing the linearized circuit as a network of interconnected multi-port components described by their admittance matrices.
+This framework allows distributed coplanar waveguide (CPW) structures to be treated directly through analytical expressions, without discretizing them into LC ladders, while still enabling the extraction of normal modes, and energy participation ratios (EPR).

-In this paper we present QuLTRA (Quantum hybrid Lumped and TRansmission lines circuits Analyzer), an open-source Python package for the analysis of quantum circuits with the capability to handle distributed components in addition to the standard lumped R, L and C elements.
-Similar to previous methods \cite{Gely_2020, minev_epr}, in QuLTRA quantization is performed in the basis of normal modes.
-In its present version QuLTRA supports only ideal (i.e., lossless and straight) coplanar waveguide (CPW) transmission lines and couplers within the class of distributed components.
-However, we stress that the method can in principle be generalized to any circuit that can be viewed as a network of interconnected multi-port devices, each described by a proper admittance matrix.
-Such component-specific admittance matrices, obtained either analytically, possibly including empirical corrections, or even numerically through electromagnetic simulations, will form a component library.
+To demonstrate and validate the method, we have implementated it in the Python package QuLTRA (Quantum hybrid Lumped and TRansmission lines circuits Analyzer).
+In its present version QuLTRA supports only ideal (i.e., lossless and straight) coplanar waveguide (CPW) transmission lines and CPW couplers within the class of distributed components.
+However, we stress that the approach is fully general and can accommodate any linear building block for which an admittance matrix is available.
+Such matrices may be obtained analytically, possibly including empirical corrections, or derived numerically from electromagnetic simulations, and can be incorporated into a component library to extend the range of supported structures.

-Just to give an idea, with the present version of QuLTRA a circuit containing a CPW quarter-wavelength ($\lambda/4$) resonator can be directly analyzed once the physical length and characteristic impedance of the CPW line are assigned, eliminating the need of approximating its behavior with a number of parallel LC sections and automatically accounting for higher resonant modes.
+Just to give an idea, a circuit containing a CPW quarter-wavelength ($\lambda/4$) resonator can be directly analyzed once the physical length and characteristic impedance of the CPW line are assigned, eliminating the need of approximating its behavior with a number of parallel LC sections and automatically accounting for higher resonant modes.
 As an additional example concerning CPW couplers, the dissipation rate of a resonator inductively coupled to a readout transmission line can be directly calculated with QuLTRA.